On this page

 However, if you set up an organization, create the repo under the aegis of the organization, and then add the collaborator, you have much more fine-grained control (including giving read-only access to a private repository).

 You can deploy via FTP with PHP applications.

 To deploy via FTP, you need an FTP software installed on your machine.
 Filezilla is one of them.

-When you have chosen to deploy your application via FTP, a FS Bucket has been created with an ID matching your application’s ID.
+Deploy your application via FTP, create a FS Bucket with an ID matching your application’s ID.
 You will find the FTP credentials in the configuration tab of this particular FS Bucket.

-Our advice:FTP deployment is ok for small websites but not for large ones.
-We strongly ecommend you to use Git deployment for large PHP websites.
+DisclaimerFTP deployment is ok for small websites but not for large ones.
+We strongly recommend you to use Git deployment for large PHP websites.

 Application management generalities